 Whenever application is made for the service of water to a mobile home park, apartment complex or tract development, there shall be furnished to the Authority, a map or plan thereof, showing its location, the estimated number of mobile homes, apartments, homes and other structures to be served, and the arrangement of streets affording access to and within the limits of the said mobile home park, apartment complex or tract development.

-Sub metering will not be permitted nor will the maintenance of multiple meters on a single service line.
+Sub-metering will not be permitted nor will the maintenance of multiple meters on a single service line.

-Upon written application for water or water service, as herein before prescribed, to any property abutting on any Public Street, and upon payment of the applicable charge for the size service to be installed, as prescribed in articles VlIl and X, the Authority, at its expenses, will install, operate, maintain and, when necessary, replace at its own cost and expense, the service pipe and connection between the main and the curb box shutoff of the Premises served.
-Where necessary, easements acceptable to the Authority must be furnished at the Applicants expense for all water or water service installations.
+Upon written application for water or water service, as herein before prescribed, to any property abutting on any Public Street, and upon payment of the applicable charge for the size service to be installed, as prescribed in articles VIII and X, the Authority, at its expense, will install, operate, maintain and, when necessary, replace at its own cost and expense, the service pipe and connection between the main and the curb box shutoff of the Premises served.
+Where necessary, easements acceptable to the Authority must be furnished at the Applicant’s expense for all water or water service installations.
 All service lines installed by the Authority shall remain the property of the Authority.
 Restoration of an abandoned service shall be considered a new service installation.

 Upon written application for municipal fire protection service by an entity authorized by law to contract and pay for public fire protection service, the Authority will, where adequate quantities of water at satisfactory pressures are available, furnish, place and install at its own expense, hydrants and hydrant connections necessary to render adequate fire protection in the area in which such service is formally requested.
 All hydrants and hydrant connections so installed shall remain the property of the Authority.
 New York State Health Department approval must be obtained by the Customer.

 Upon written application for private fire protection service to any property abutting on any Public Street, and upon payment of the applicable charge for the due service to be installed as prescribed in Articles VIII and X, the Authority will install, operate, maintain, and, when necessary, replace at its own cost and expense the Service Connection of the Premises to be served.
 If a hydrant is installed on a private fire protection service line, such hydrant will be located on the Customer’s property, and will be installed and maintained by the Customer and at the Customer’s expense.
-However, the Authority reserves the right to approve the type of hydrants, valves and/or check valves and the manner of installation before service is provided.
+However, the Authority reserves the right to approve the type of hydrants, valves and/or check valves, piping material, and the manner of installation before service is provided.
 Private fire protection service shall be provided only upon the following express conditions:

 a) The connection is to be used for fire purposes only, and is to have no connection whatsoever with any taps that may be used for other than fire purposes, and because of the danger of pollution, shall have no connection with any other source of supply.
 (See Section 9.4)